Startling Chargeback Facts That Expose the True Threat Posed by Fraud

 Most merchants know that chargebacks are bad news.
 Few can fully understand how dire the threat really is, though.

-Chargebacks—also known as customer disputes—are a federally mandated consumer right.
+Chargebacks — also known as customer disputes — are a federally mandated consumer right.
 The system was designed as a “safety net” to protect credit card users from fraud and unfair merchant practices.
 Disputes still fill that role, but there’s more to the story.

-The chargeback process was introduced more than 50 years ago.
+The chargeback process was introduced more than fifty years ago.
 Consumers have since found loopholes that allow abuse of the system.
 The result has been a sharp increase in the number of friendly fraud attacks committed over the last decade.

 Reliable chargeback figures can be difficult to pin down, though.
 The knowledge merchants do have access to is often obscured by misunderstandings and misinformation.
 In response, we created this list of chargeback facts to help you gain a better understanding of the causes, costs, and consequences of chargebacks as they apply to your bottom line.

-We Lose Billions to Chargebacks Each Year
+The Market Loses Billions to Chargebacks Each Year

 You know merchants lose a lot of money because of chargebacks.
 Do you know just how serious the problem is, though?

-Friendly Fraud Is the Main Problem
+Friendly Fraud is the Main Problem

 Chargebacks were meant as a consumer protection mechanism.
-But, do you realize how often cardholders take advantage of the system nowadays?
+But do you realize how often cardholders take advantage of the system nowadays?

 Merchants’ Efforts Are Not Very Effective